Chloralkali process: Diaphragm cell

 In the diaphragm cell process, there are two compartments separated by a permeable diaphragm, often made of asbestos fibers.
 Brine is introduced into the anode compartment and flows into the cathode compartment.
 Similarly to the membrane cell, chloride ions are oxidized at the anode to produce chlorine, and at the cathode, water is split into caustic soda and hydrogen.
 The diaphragm prevents the reaction of the caustic soda with the chlorine.
 A diluted caustic brine leaves the cell.
 The caustic soda must usually be concentrated to 50% and the salt removed.
 This is done using an evaporative process with about three tonnes of steam per tonne of caustic soda.
 The salt separated from the caustic brine can be used to saturate diluted brine.
 The chlorine contains oxygen and must often be purified by liquefaction and evaporation.

 Mercury cell

-In the mercury-cell process, also known as the Castner–Kellner process, a saturated brine solution floats on top of a thin layer of mercury.
-The mercury is the cathode, where sodium is produced and forms an amalgam with the mercury.
-The amalgam is continuously drawn out of the cell and reacted with water which decomposes the amalgam into sodium hydroxide, hydrogen and mercury.
-The mercury is recycled into the electrolytic cell.
-Chlorine is produced at the anode and bubbles out of the cell.
-Mercury cells are being phased out due to concerns about mercury poisoning from mercury cell pollution such as occurred in Canada (see Ontario Minamata disease) and Japan (see Minamata disease).
+In the mercury-cell process, also known as the Castner–Kellner process, the "outer" electrolytic cells each contain an anode immersed in brine, which floats on a layer of mercury.
+The "inner" cells each contain a cathode in a sodium hydroxide solution, floating on the same mercury layer.
+The walls dividing the cells have gaps below the surface of the mercury layer.
+This allows mercury to flow between cells, while preventing the aqueous solutions from doing so.

+In the "outer" cell, chloride ions are oxidized at the anode, producing chlorine gas which bubbles out of the cell.
+The mercury layer acts as the cathode, here sodium ions in the brine are reduced and form an amalgam with the mercury.
+Once in the amalgam, sodium atoms are free to move to the "inner" cell.